django-denmark/2020.djangoday.dk/content/tickets.md

 These buttons will soon come to live!

-When ordering tickets, you will be asked questions about dietary preferences.
+When ordering tickets, you will be asked questions about dietary preferences and if you want to be a member of Django Denmark, our association behind Django Day.

-<button type="button" class="btn btn-lg btn-primary" disabled>Django Denmark individual membership w/ ticket DKK 500</button>
+All of this is with no additional costs.

 <button type="button" class="btn btn-lg btn-primary" disabled>Individual ticket - DKK 500</button>

-You can also buy a corporate supporter membership w/ tickets.
+You can also be a corporate supporter w/ tickets.
 See below.

 ## Party ticket